-Remote music production, instrumentation and mixing from the sunny North Coast of the U. S. -- Cleveland, Ohio!
+On-site tracking plus remote music production, instrumentation and mixing from Cleveland, Ohio.
 I work in Logic Pro X and can take your music from your simple demo to finished track.
-I like working with singer/songwriters or soloists and specialize in natural-sounding, vintage or classic acoustic and electric sounds... but can also give tracks a modern edge if that's what you need.
-I've licensed music in film and for video game apps.
+I like working with orchestras, soloists, singer/songwriters or soloists and specialize in natural-sounding, vintage or classic acoustic and electric sounds... but can also give tracks a modern edge if that's what you need.
+I've licensed music in film and video game apps.

 ReviewsEndorse Jerry Popiel